Navigation Menu

 The Traverse City Art Banner Project was the brainchild of former NMC Art Department Chair Paul Welch.
 These reproduction banners feature artwork by regional artists, former NMC art students, and the Dennos Museum Center permanent collections.

 The project was supported by private donors who provide funding for printing and installation.
-Services provided by Britten Studios
+Services provided by Britten Studios.

 View Traverse City Art Banner Project locations in a larger map.